Corsica Yacht Charter Guide

 Corsica is an ideal Mediterranean yacht charter destination, offering all that you would expect from the Med in summer: clear blue waters, fantastic cuisine, beautiful beaches and seaside towns, and thousands of years of history... all with both a French and Italian flair.
 Our Corsica Yacht Charter Guide discusses Corsica from the perspective of the yacht charterer, including our recommended destinations, the best charter yachts, and an overview of the cuisine, history and lifestyle that is uniquely Corsican.

-Our Curated Selection of the Top Corsica Charter Yachts
+Top Corsica Charter Yachts

 Corsica is a very popular luxury yacht charter destination for summer 2022 nestled between the French Riviera and Sardinia.
 If you love France and would like a change from the hustle and bustle of the Riviera, Corsica is the perfect antidote to the glam Riviera.
 Corsica is home to some of the longest and most beautiful beaches in the Mediterranean, stunning cliffs and rock formations, protected natural marine parks, beautiful bays and historical ports, not to mention the dramatic inland mountains, forests, rivers and waterfalls.
 The Italian influence is apparent in the food - the signature Corsican dish is wild boar casserole with chestnuts.
 Corsican charcuterie is also unique and difficult to source outside of its home.

 Corsica Yacht Charter Types